kcp-dev/kcp/docs/authorization.md

   - API binding via APIBinding objects requires verb `bind` access to the corresponding `APIExport`.
 - **System Workspaces** access: system workspaces are prefixed with `system:` and are not accessible by users.

-The details are outlines below.
+The details are outlined below.

 # Authorizers